Daily commute – don’t rush it, listen to podcasts!

 I love the Jungle Tiger metaphor of Trevor Regan and his material – I already was on the Carol Dweck track but TrainUgly really highlighted her work.
 So, when I got the newsletter with the news of the Podcasts I jumped on it straight away.
-It is great how the theory is linked with the practicalities of coaching.

 Very inspirational material you can use directly in the work with your team.
-For example, I downloaded the video clip with Jerry the skateboarder failing miserably many times before “he get’s it” and after some more stumbles rides off into the sunset.
+For example, I downloaded the video clip with Jerry the skateboarder failing miserably many times before “he get’s it” and after some more stumbles he rides off into the sunset.
 It is so much better to show it to young players than just saying “it is okay to fail trying new skills”.
-The clip from episode “STRUGGLING ON PURPOSE with Seth Godin” is a good example how theory and quotes from Seth Godin is explained in practice routines.
+This clip from the episode “STRUGGLING ON PURPOSE with Seth Godin” is a good example how theory and quotes from Seth Godin are explained in practice routines.
 The clip is now on my laptop too – next to the Jungle Tiger.

 Get the link to the podcast platform you prefer here!
 Season 2 has arrived!
 Great Alex and Trevor are back again for a new series!